kumariakanksha01/BI-360/README.md

 Project charter file
 PowerBI techniques Learnt

-**What are all the questions should be asked before staring the project** Creating calculated columns creating measure using DAX language
+**What are all the questions should be asked before staring the project :**
+Creating calculated columns
+creating measure using DAX language
 Data modeling